openbci-archive/OpenBCI_NodeJS/README.md

 * *channel* is the channel number (`impedanceArray[0]` is channel 1, `impedanceArray[6]` is channel 7)
 * *P* is the P input data (Note: P is capitalized)
-  * *data* is an array of raw impedances values that were recorded over 250ms
-  * *average* is an average impedance value taken from `data` array.
-To get this value we remove outliers from the `data` array and average the cleaned data.
+  * *raw* is an impedance value resulting from the Goertzel algorithm.
   * *text* is a text interpretation of the `average`
     * **Good** impedance is < 5k Ohms
     * **Ok** impedance is 5 to 10k Ohms